MLRS/gabra-api/public/markdown/tutorial.md

 Roots are identified by their radicals using the following format: `k-t-b` (triliteral) or `k-n-t-j` (quadriliteral).
 In cases where the same root has different meanings, the `variant` number distinguishes these, e.g. `għ-r-q 1` ("sink") and `għ-r-q 2` ("sweat").
 There is a separate collection in the database for roots, although this is a closed list and should not need to be modified.
+In addition, roots are not linked to lexemes by ID in the way that wordforms are.
+The root details of a lexeme are stored directly in it (this means there is a little data duplication).

 ## 3. Searching